Benten (Urusei Yatsura)

 is a fictional character appearing in the Japanese manga series Urusei Yatsura, created by Rumiko Takahashi.
 The character made her first appearance in the 8th chapter of the series, which was first published in Japan in Shogakukan's Weekly Shōnen Sunday magazine on February 28, 1979.
 In Urusei Yatsura, Benten is portrayed as a "space biker chick" who is a member of the Fukujin alien clan, as well as a childhood friend of the series' female protagonist Lum.
-In the anime adaptations of Urusei Yatsura, the character was voiced by Yūko Mita in the 1981 TV series as well as the film series, and by Shizuka Ishigami in the 2022 TV series.
+In the anime adaptations of Urusei Yatsura, the character was voiced by Yūko Mita in the 1981 TV series as well as the film series, and by Shizuka Ishigami in the 2022 TV series while Elissa Cuellar voices her in English.

 Creation and development

 The character of Benten was created by Rumiko Takahashi, author of the Urusei Yatsura manga series, making her first appearance in its 8th chapter, titled "Good Day for a Departure", which was first published in Shogakukan's Weekly Shōnen Sunday magazine on February 28, 1979.
 When creating Benten, Takahashi based the character on the Japanese Buddhist goddess Benzaiten – after whom the character was also named – which in turn led Takahashi to draw inspiration from the Japanese Seven Lucky Gods, a group that Benzaiten was said to be a part of, to portray the Fukujin, the alien clan of Benten's.

 Regarding Benten's design, Takahashi intended to dress her similarly to the stereotypical appearance of outlaw motorcycle club members; the author portrayed her wearing a chainmail bikini and riding a flying motorcycle, as well as giving her a high-tech bazooka as her default weapon.
 In order to contrast the character with Benzaiten – the latter usually described as a wise, elegant and artistic figure – Takahashi decided to give Benten a tomboyish and violent persona.
 During an August 2022 interview, Japanese voice actress Shizuka Ishigami stated that Benten, despite possessing a strong, masculine personality, is "perfectly capable of understanding the appeal of being a woman".